The new private jets replace previous offerings for the Falcon 2000 and Citation X

 What is the entry-level program?

 Jet cards start at 25 hours with the entry-level Embraer Phenom 300.
-While jet cards are on hiatus, 25-hour leases start at $10,205 per hour based on a 3-year contract. .It also offers the Citation Excel/XLS, Sovereign, Latitude, Challenger 350, and Challenger 650 in the U.S. program.
+25-hour leases start at $10,205 per hour based on a 3-year contract.
+Jet cards on the Phenonom 300 are $11,156 per hour as of November 2022. .It also offers the Citation Excel/XLS, Sovereign, Latitude, Challenger 350, and Challenger 650 in the U.S. jet card program.
 In 2021, NetJets Europe launched a pay-as-you-go membership option, that is currently on hiatus.

-Yes, with 45 blackout days in the U.S. for 25-hour leases, and 90 blackout days in Europe on jet cards.
+Yes, with 45 blackout days in the U.S. for 25-hour leases and jet cards, and 90 blackout days in Europe on jet cards.
+Fractional ownership has just 10 peak days.

 Is the hourly rate guaranteed?